GSA/resources.data.gov/pages/_resources/dcat-us-priorities.md

 details: >-
   {: .vertical-headings}

-  Currently all Federal Agencies are required to provide Comprehensive Data Inventories with standard metadata, consistent with Data Catalog Vocabulary (DCAT) and   schema.org standards for harvesting by and display on Data.gov .
-These Comprehensive Data Inventories also enable commercial search engines and tools to index Federal   data sets for discovery.
-The DCAT and schema.org standards already require much of the information necessary for discovery and an initial assessment of usability by   private sector or researchers.
-To improve the discoverability, usability, and governance of these priority agency data assets agencies shall apply the documenting   techniques illustrated below.

-  ### COVID-19 Response Data Assets
+  ### COVID-19 Response Related Data Assets

   Consistent with [M-20-16 Federal Agency Operational Alignment to Slow the Spread of Coronavirus COVID-19](https://www.whitehouse.gov/wp-content/uploads/2020/03/M-20-16.pdf), in places where the [Federal Data Strategy 2020 Action Plan](https://strategy.data.gov/action-plan/) calls for agencies to prioritize data assets and projects, agencies are required to include COVID-19 response data as their highest priority.
-Agency Chief Data Officers’ shall:

-  1. Identify priority data assets related to COVID-19 response, based on:
-      - Input from public feedback;
-      - Datasets that support the individual agency goals for COVID-19 response including:
-        - Healthcare
-        - Financial services
-        - Agency re-opening
-  2. Improve the standard metadata for priority data assets for COVID-19 response, based on:

   {: .table .table-schema}